 Also lovely is the Al-Aqsa Mosque, less photographed and admired, but of great importance.
 It is the third holiest site in Islam after of Mecca and Medina.

 We saw many groups of Muslim women sitting and studying or picnicking with their children on the Temple Mount.
 Then, as we exited into the Muslim Quarter through the Bab El Qattanin gate, we saw where they’ll take their children later – the Cotton Market, where about 50 vendors entice the children with toys and vibrantly colored candy.

 Lunch at Abu Shukri

 I simply love hummus.
-I ate this spread, made from cooked, mashed chickpeas or other beans, then blended with tahini, olive oil, and lemon juice, nearly every day while in Israel, and, while I by no means sampled every restaurant that serves it, the best I tasted while in Jerusalem was at Abu Shukri in the Old City.
+I ate this delectable spread, made from cooked, mashed chickpeas or other beans, then blended with tahini, olive oil, and lemon juice, nearly every day while in Israel, and, while I by no means sampled every restaurant that serves it, the best I tasted while there was at Abu Shukri in the Old City.
 According to GoJerusalem.com, they are known as “the ultimate arbiters of Arab-style hummus.”
-The numerous other dishes they served were equally delicious.
+The numerous other dishes they served us were equally delicious.

 Gary gave us each the choice to eat at Abu Shukri with the group or go off on our own for lunch, and it was an easy decision for me.
 This tiny family-owned restaurant can get crowded, but it’s well worth the wait.

 The Via Dolorosa, the Way of Sorrows, is the route, it is believed, that Jesus took as he carried his cross to the site of his crucifixion and burial.
 Each station represents an incident that happened along the way.
 As you exit Abu Shukri, you’ll be at the 5th Station, where it is said the Romans ordered Simon the Cyrene to help Jesus carry the cross.